sonukryadav/react-native/FolderStructure/Points.md

 ### Expo to BareReactNative App
-- First created in expo then can be converted to :
+- First created an expo then can be converted to :

-- "android": "expo start --android",
+- "android": "expo run:android",
-- "ios": "expo start --ios",
+-  To run : expo run:android

-- "web": "expo start --web"
+- "ios": "expo run:ios",

-- "start": "expo start",
+-  To run : expo run:ios